20 crucial questions for buying a new or pre-construction condo in NYC

 10. Does the design fit my lifestyle?

 If you rarely cook, a small kitchen with limited cabinet space may be just the kind of sleek, space-saving layout you're after.
-But for the gourmet family of five, you may want to make sure you have small conveniences like a place to put a pull-out trash can or enough drawers for all your supplies.
+But for an epicurean family of five, you may want to make sure you have thoughtful conveniences like a pull-out trash and recycling station and enough drawers for all your supplies.

-Standard new construction has concrete ceilings, so it’s often difficult to change the overhead lighting.
-If it’s something you feel strongly about, it might involve installing a dropped ceiling.
+Standard new construction has concrete ceilings, making it difficult to change the overhead lighting.
+If it’s something you feel strongly about, it might involve installing a dropped ceiling or needing to swag a plug-in model.

 11. If there’s a tax break, when does it expire?

-Some new condo buildings benefit from tax abatements—which, for the buyer, means a lower monthly property tax bill.
-It's usually easy to find out whether this kind of perk is being offered.
-It will be described in the marketing materials, and the sales manager won't hesitate to let you know about it.
+Some new condo buildings benefit from tax abatements—which, for the buyer, means a lower monthly property tax bill for a certain period of time—typically 10 (especially in Manhattan), 15, or 25 years.
+This kind of perk is often described in the marketing materials; if not, the sales manager won't hesitate to let you know about it.

-The real question to ask is how much you'll be paying in taxes down the road.
-These tax breaks are only in place for a finite period of time—often 10, 15, or 25 years—and gradually phase out.
-(In Manhattan, 10-year abatements are more common.)
-Depending on how long you plan to stay, they can also affect the resale value of the place.
-Another thing important to note: tax abatements don't go into effect until the first closing.
+The real question to ask is how much you'll be paying in taxes down the road when the abatements gradually phase out.
+Depending on how long you plan to stay, they can also affect the resale value.
+And note: Tax abatements don't go into effect until the first closing in the building.

 12. Can I get a mortgage?

-It’s not impossible to get a loan when buying in a new development, but it can be a bit trickier than one for an existing apartment.
-Banks are wary of lending to buyers in under-construction buildings because of Fannie Mae guidelines.
-They often won’t issue mortgages unless the building meets certain minimums for owner-occupied units, among other requirements.
+It’s not impossible to get a loan when buying in a new development, but it can be a bit trickier than one for an existing building.
+Banks are wary of lending to buyers in under-construction buildings because of Fannie Mae guidelines, unless the building meets certain minimums for owner-occupied units, among other requirements.

 As for getting approved, it can often be quicker and more straightforward than getting a loan for an existing apartment because the bank has already approved the building.
 To see if you qualify, get in touch with the preferred lender directly.